Locally Prominent Semantic Features

 The Navigation computer Can Help Find Locally Prominent Semantic Features to Generate Navigational Data

-The navigation computer can generate navigational data, including indications associated with the landmarks.
+The navigation computer can generate navigational data, including indications associated with the locally prominent landmarks.
 For example, the navigation computer can generate visual instructions on a display device, including a description of the appearance of a landmark (e.g., “a tall glass high-rise”) and the location of the landmark (e.g., “one hundred meters ahead and on the left”).

 Each of the features can get associated with a time of day (e.g., an hour and minute of the day), a season (e.g., winter, summer, spring, or autumn), a visual constancy (e.g., the extent to which the features appear the same over time), and locations from which each of the features is visible (e.g., geographic locations including latitude, longitude, and altitude from which each feature is visible).